I know we all want to be real and a perfect life doesn’t exist.

 But I have learned over the years that you never know what the day will bring.
 I always end up interacting with someone whether it’s a knock on my door or a neighbor or the grocery man.
 And every time I have chosen to go out the door looking grungy, I have always wished I would have felt a bit more presentable.

-Looking good should be for yourself.
-And even if it’s for just your little fam that is enough.
+Looking good is do it for yourself.
+Even if it’s for just your little fam that is enough.

 I think grooming oneself is often presented as trying to look like a perfect mom so much that it’s often frowned upon.